The Pi's Core

 AArch32 or AArch64

-If the CPU is operating in its 32 bit mode, as it is when running Raspbian, then sixteen 32-bit integer registers, and sixteen 128-bit vector registers, are available.
+If the CPU is operating in its 32 bit mode, then sixteen 32-bit integer registers, and sixteen 128-bit vector registers, are available.
 The functional units refered to above as "FP & vector" support operations on vectors of 64 or 128 bits formed of 8, 16, 32 or 64 bit integers, or of 32-bit (single precision) floating point values.
 They also support single- and double-precision floating point operations on scalars.

 ARM calls these two modes AArch32 and AArch64.